-VHS is a non-profit collaborative of nearly 300 participating high schools offering full-semester on-line courses to high school students in 22 states and 8 countries.
-A successful VHS student possesses strong problem solving skills and has strong organizational and time management habits.
+Educere is an online platform that offers over 5000 virtual courses.
+WA students can take Educere classes for enrichment purposes in place of an inhouse elective, not currently offered at WA.
+A successful Educere student possesses strong problem solving skills and has strong organizational and time management habits.
 Due to the nature of the course, you will need to manage your learning schedule, work independently in a course, and manage time appropriately.
+For more information on Educere courses, please see your school counselor.